We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-The bike comes with a 21.5-inch touchscreen.
-With an MYX membership, a person can connect to an extensive online community of coaches and workout classes.
-The touchscreen swivels, so a person can see it when they are exercising off the bike.
+The bike comes with a 21.5-inch (in) touch screen.
+The touch screen swivels, so a person can see it when they are exercising off the bike.

-- access to a library of hundreds of total body workouts, with new ones added regularly
+- access to a library of hundreds of total body workouts and classes, with regular additions

 - the opportunity to connect with personal coaches

 The classes last 10–40 minutes, and the options include: